The Blank Slate Internet

 derived from second school first principles.

-The generation of services from “service objects” can be instrumented so
+The generation of services from service objects can be

 intellectual property.
 This